It’s International Women’s Day. What in the world are you reading?

 March 8, 2022, also known as International Women’s Day, is a day to celebrate the varied experiences and accomplishments of women and femmes around the world.
+You may join the celebration by reading books written by women like this female mountaineer memoir.
 But within the African diaspora alone, there are a wealth of Black women’s narratives to engage with and learn from—and we’ve compiled a list of 9 you should explore.

 The myth of American exceptionalism is one the United States has built its reputation on—much to its own detriment.
 Rebuking the hypocrisy of this narrative as well as the pervasive anti-Blackness that plagues America, Tiffanie Drayton decided to move herself and her young children to her birthplace, Trinidad and Tobago.
 As she likens her relationship with the U.S. to one with a narcissistic lover (an experience she also weathered), Drayton explores the parallels and perils of chasing—and escaping —the American Dream.